Dolapo001/hgnx_backend_tasktwo/README.md

 # Known Limitations

 * The API assumes that the person's name is a required field for creating and updating a person record.
 * The API currently does not include authentication or authorization mechanisms.
-Implement these as needed for your specific use case.
-* Basic validation is in place to ensure that fields like name are of type string, but more advanced validation (e.g., email format validation) may be added as needed.
+* Basic validation is in place to ensure that fields like name are of type string.